ucsb-cs148-f21/project-t10-animelist/team/profile_customization_design.md

 For simplicity, the initial implementation can have fixed statistics displayed, but future implementations could allow customizing the display order of the statistics themselves, as well as which ones are displayed.

-Metadata for this block typcde (initial implementation):
+Metadata for this block type (initial implementation):

 * None